Hill bomb

 A hill bomb is a maneuver in skateboarding in which a rider rides down a big hill.
 The trick is noted for its particular danger and, sometimes, grace.

 History

 Thrasher magazine refers to hill bombing as "one of the first thrills ever on a skateboard."
 Hill bombs are dangerous and should only be attempted by highly skilled skateboarders.
-Sean Greene, Pablo Ramirez, Frank Gerwer, GX1000, and others have repopularized hill bombing in the mid to late 2010s.
+Sean Greene, Pablo Ramirez, Frank Gerwer, GX1000, and others have repopularized hill bombing in the mid- to late 2010s.

 1980s

 In the 1985 Powell Peralta Skate video Future Primitive, Tommy Guerrero skates down the hills of San Francisco, using the steep landscape of the city in ways previously unseen.
 In the 1988 skate video Sick Boys, skaters, in particular Julien Stranger, skate down the steep streets of San Francisco.

 1990s

-In Toy Machine's 1998 skate video - Jump Off A Building - Chris Senn's part contains a number of hill bombs.
+In Toy Machine's 1998 skate video—Jump Off A Building—Chris Senn's part contains a number of hill bombs.

 2000s

 At the end of Jon Allie's part in the 2005 Zero skateboards video "New Blood," he does a frontside 180 kickflip to hill bomb.
-In the 2005 DVS skate video Skate More Dennis Busenitz incorporates a number of impressive hill bombs into his part.
+In the 2005 DVS skate video Skate More Dennis Busenitz incorporates a number of hill bombs into his part.